 IoT is growing at a rapid rate with a huge range of apps and devices that are increasing our conveniences and giving us more control as our lives get busier and busier.

 On the other hand, being constantly connected also brings with it several risks and challenges.

 During the COVID-19 pandemic, there were over 4,000 cyberattacks every day, with experts estimating the average household is hit with 104 threats each month.

 All things that come in digital form—emails, bank accounts, medical records, and so on—run the risk of electronic theft.

 Systems with weak cybersecurity measures in place are especially vulnerable.
-Think about the growing news reports of cyberattacks hitting tech companies such as Twitter and government websites.
+Think about the growing news reports of cyberattacks hitting tech companies such as T-Mobile and the Colonial Pipeline.
 These organizations had heavy security protocols in place but got hacked anyway.

 An IoT device can constitute a more direct target than even websites and email accounts.
 These devices are physical objects that people take with them or even wear.
 Now, if there is a malicious hacker out there that wants to harm a specific individual on purpose, that person’s device could serve as a gateway to a lot of trouble and pain.

 The entire cybersecurity sector has been growing steadily, outpacing many others in terms of job demand, and the rapidly-growing adoption of IoT devices continues to increase the demand for skilled professionals in IT security.

 People working in cybersecurity help protect our networks, secure personal devices, and are the first line of defense against hackers.
 Whether you come from a tech background or not, the University of Miami Cybersecurity Professional Bootcamp will help you build the foundational skills you need to succeed in the skyrocketing field of cybersecurity.